docker/docs/content/compose/compose-file/05-services.md

 >
 > Working with large repositories or monorepos, or with virtual file systems that are no longer scaling with your codebase?
 > Compose now takes advantage of [Synchronized file shares](../../desktop/synchronized-file-sharing.md) and  automatically creates file shares for bind mounts.
-> Ensure you're signed into Docker with a paid subscription and have **Access experimental features** enabled in Docker Desktop settings.
+> Ensure you're signed into Docker with a paid subscription and have enabled both **Access experimental features** and **Manage Synchronized file shares with Compose** in Docker Desktop's settings.
 { .tip }

 ## volumes_from